Explore our expert-made templates & start with the right one for you.

 Summary: SQL-First Approach to Streaming Analytics

-There’s much more information about the Upsolver platform, including how it automates a full range of data best practices, real-world stories of successful implementation, and more, at www.upsolver.com.
+There’s much more information about the SQLake declarative data pipeline platform, including how it automates a full range of data best practices, real-world stories of successful implementation, and more, at www.upsolver.com.

-More details on how you can use Upsolver to improve Athena performance.
+- More details on how you can improve Athena performance.

-More details on batch and streaming ETL using SQL.
+- More details on batch and streaming ETL using SQL and streaming data architecture.